nBlocksStudioApps/42D1_KalmanSimple_test/README.md

 ## A tested solution

 Note the existence of `.git` sub-directory.
-This is what we want to remove from all sub-directories under `nLib` sub-directory
+This is what we want to remove from all sub-directories under `nlib` sub-directory

 <p align="center">
 <img